Zorro II expansion card which gives your Amiga the following:

 Rev 7

 Cost reduced.
-The MIDI option was deemed not to be popular, but the serial ports were very popular.
-Unnecessary components not included.
-This includes J4, Rom socket, MIDI header on the card, and 37 0-Ohm jumpers in front of the connectors.
-The MIDI connector was still functional in software if a 10-pin header was added.
+The MIDI option was deemed not to be unpopular, but the serial ports were very popular.
+Components which were not needed for the serial and parallel functions and therefore removed: J4, ROM socket, 10-pin MIDI header, and 37 0-Ohm jumpers in front of various connectors.
+The MIDI functions were still available in software if a 10-pin header was added and the optimal oscillator / driver tooltype setting present.

 Previously Undocumented 'Reserved' Jumpers: